scyfar/scydventure/README.md

 # Release

+The release unfortunately is not yet fully automated.

 An important note for releases is, that the leading information comes from the `pack.toml`.
 The `./scripts/release.py` automatically gathers the required information.